GuilleMunoz/computational_topology/README.md

 # computational_topology

-A Python implementation of a simplicial complex, a filtration, an Alpha complex and Vietoris-Rips complex.
+A Python implementation of a simplicial complex, a filtration, an Alpha complex and Vietoris-Rips complex for Topological Data Analysis (TDA).
+TDA aims to extract information from noisy, incomplete or complex dataset using techniques from topology.

 ---
 ## SimplicialComplex

-A simplicial complex is a set os points, segments, ..., n-dimensional simplices.
+A simplicial complex is a set of points, segments, ..., n-dimensional simplices.
 To create one, you only need to provide the maximal simplices.

 ### Betti numbers